-- Your overall facial look, by providing you with a nose that is proportional to the rest of your facial features.
+- Your overall facial look, providing you with a nose that is proportional to the rest of your facial features.

 What are the Functional Benefits of a Rhinoplasty?

-In addition to the aesthetic benefits of a rhinoplasty, there are functional benefits to the surgery, too.
+In addition to the aesthetic benefits of rhinoplasty, there are functional benefits to the surgery, too.
 A rhinoplasty can correct issues that lead to breathing problems – such as a deviated septum and chronic stuffiness – and even post-nasal drip and snoring.
-If you are getting rhinoplasty for functional benefits to improve your breathing, it’s possible that your medical insurance may reimburse you for some of the cost per surgery.
+If you are getting rhinoplasty for functional benefits to improve your breathing, your medical insurance may reimburse you for some of the cost per surgery.

 Is a Rhinoplasty Right for Me?